 Advance Care Planning (ACP)

-Encourage patients to have conversations with their family, carers and other health professionals involved in their care, to make them aware of their wishes and the existence of an Advance Care Plan, if there is one.
+Encourage patients to have conversations with their family, carers and other health professionals involved in their care, to make them aware of their wishes and the existence of an Advance Care Directive, if there is one.
 This will help avoid future misunderstandings or family disagreements.
-A copy of the patients’ Advance Care Plan should be included in medical files and be available to accompany patients across healthcare settings.[1]
+A copy of the patients’ Advance Care Directive should be included in medical files and be available to accompany patients across healthcare settings.[1]

 1. The Royal Australian College of General Practitioners Position Statement: Advance care planning should be incorporated into routine general practice, Sept 2012